Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ```
 /dev/sdb1  /mnt/btrfs    btrfs   rw,noatime,discard,ssd,space_cache    0 0
 ```

+We can also convert ext3/4 filesystem to btrfs by using `btrfs-convert` tool.

 Please remember that btrfs have it's own way to check and repair error, you can't use **fsck** tool for that kind of filesystem, and the same principle on the **XFS** filesystem, let's format the sdb device for XFS and after that you can see that I tried to run fsck.